 Make the sauce

-(2)Dissolve 3 tablespoons cornstarch in ¼ cup of water to make a slurry.
+Step 2: In a bowl, dissolve 3 tablespoons of cornstarch in ¼ cup of water to make a slurry.
 Add it to the sauce and let it thicken for about a minute.
-Set it aside.
+Turn off the heat, then set it aside.

 Make the wrappers